A Brief Description

 Computers are some of the most versatile tools that we have available.
-They are capable of performing stunning feats of computation, they allow information to be exchanged easily regardless of location, they simplify many every-day tasks, and they allow us to automate many processes that would be tedious or boring to perform otherwise.
+They are capable of performing stunning feats of computation, they allow information to be exchanged easily regardless of their physical location, they simplify many every-day tasks, and they allow us to automate many processes that would be tedious or boring to perform otherwise.
 However, computers are not "intelligent" as we are.
 They have to be told in no uncertain terms exactly what they're supposed to do, and their native languages are quite unlike anything we speak.
-Thus, there's a formidable language barrier between a person who wishes a computer to do something, and the computer that does not know what it's supposed to do.
+Thus, there's a formidable language barrier between a person who wishes a computer to do something, and the computer that typically requires instructions in its native language, machine code, to do anything.
 So far, computers cannot figure out what they are supposed to do on their own, and thus they rely on programs

 which we create, which are sets of instructions that the computer can understand and follow.

 In order to better communicate to our computers what exactly it is we want them to do, we've developed a wide range of programming languages

 Depending on the type of project, there are many factors that have to be considered when choosing a language.
 Here is a list of some of the more noteworthy ones:

 Compiled languages are translated to the target machine's native language by a program called a compiler.
 This can result in very fast code, especially if the compiler is effective at optimizing, however the resulting code may not port well across operating systems and the compilation process may take a while.

 Interpreted languages are read by a program called an interpreter and are executed by that program.
 While they are as portable as their interpreter and have no long compile times, interpreted languages are usually much slower than an equivalent compiled program.

 Finally, just-in-time compiled (or JIT-compiled) languages are languages that are quickly compiled when programs written in them need to be run (usually with very little optimization), offering a balance between performance and portability.